seantalts/stan2tfp/README.rst

 * run the code (creating a model object in the current namespace)
 * sample the model (using TFP's NUTS)

-without leaving the notebook or their favorite IDE.
+... without leaving the notebook or their favorite IDE.

-The new Stan compiler and the TFP backend are under active development.
+The new compiler and the TFP backend are under active development.
 Currently only a small subset of Stan's functionality is supported.
 For a list of supported distributions, see ...

 Installation
 ============